ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 Nicely done!

-Time to use our new bot in the Cocohub Wordpress plugin.
+Time to use our new bot in the CoCoHub Wordpress plugin.
 Click the COPY GLUE ID button on the control panel:

 ![](./screenshots/wp_cocobot/bots-studio-2-nodes-saved-illustrated.jpg)

 With the newly created Glue ID copied to our clipboard, let's head back to Wordpress admin dashboard, and configure our plugin to use the Glued bot.

-### Configuring Cocohub Wordpress plugin
+## Configuring CoCoHub Wordpress plugin

-Head over to Plugins, and click SETTINGS on CocoHub plugin.
+Head over to Plugins, and click SETTINGS on CoCoHub plugin.

 ![](./screenshots/wp_cocobot/wp-add-plugin-choose-config-illustrated.jpg)